e271828e/Flight.jl/doc/landing_gear.md

 Strut frame $s$:
 - $O_s$: Strut-airframe attachment point.
-Its position vector with respect to the airframe origin $r_{O_bO_s}^b$ is known and constant.
+Its position vector with respect to the vehicle origin $r_{O_bO_s}^b$ is known and constant.
 - $z_s$: Parallel to the landing gear compression line, positive along strut elongation.
 - $y_s$: Parallel to the wheel axle when the steering angle $\psi_{sg}$ is zero.
-The attitude of the strut frame axes with respect to the airframe axes is constant and known.
+The attitude of the strut frame axes with respect to the vehicle axes is constant and known.

 Wheel frame $w$:
 - $O_w$: End point of the tire, located along the $z_s$ axis.